Nikita-Filonov/ui-coverage-scenario-tool-js/README.md

 ## Usage

-Below are examples of how to use the tool with two popular UI automation frameworks: `Playwright` and `Selenium`.
-In both cases, coverage data is automatically saved to the `./coverage-results` folder after each call to `track_coverage`.
+Below are examples of how to use the tool with popular UI automation
+frameworks: `Playwright`, `Puppeteer`, `Selenium`.
+In both cases, coverage data is automatically saved to the `./coverage-results` folder after each call to `await tracker.trackCoverage(...)`.

 ### Playwright